 Full-time students will complete the course in one year, part-time students in two years.
 Over this one year (full-time students) or two years (part-time students) students will take the equivalent of six (20 credit) taught modules.
-In addition they will complete a (60 credit) Advanced Independent Study dissertation module based on a taught component of 10 credits and independent research leading to a dissertation (50 credits) which is submitted at the end of August of the first year (for full-time students) or at the end of August of the second year (for part-time students).
+In addition they will complete a (60 credit) Advanced Independent Study dissertation module based on a taught component and independent research leading to a dissertation which is submitted at the end of August of the first year (for full-time students) or at the end of August of the second year (for part-time students).